St. Cath's

 ORTOLAN BUNTING - Culver

-One was found today lunchtime.
-(Couldn't resist a local twitch).
-Elusive - but did perch up a couple of times.
-Also seen in flight and heard calling.
+One was found today lunchtime (Graham A).
+Couldn't resist a local twitch.
+Quite elusive - but it did perch out in the open a couple of times; and also seen in flight and heard calling (with Ian R.).

 Headon warren